-Currently the project is to be constructed in three phases.
-Phase one (1) provided infrastructure to approximately 80 parcels, Phase two (2) will include approximately 154 parcels, and Phase three (3) will include approximately 179 parcels.
+The project proposed to be constructed in three phases.
+Currently, phase one (1) provides infrastructure to approximately 80 parcels.
+Phase two (2), which was planned to include approximately 154 parcels, and Phase three (3), which was planned to include approximately 179 parcels, were frozen after property owners did not approve funding the maintenance of the improvements.
 The total proposed improvements would serve a total of 152.11 acres within the unincorporated area of Empire.
 Following the current schedule mandated by the funding mechanisms, Phase 1 has been completed.